EWC-consortium/eudi-wallet-rfcs/ewc-rfc013-issue-photoid.md

 ### 4.2 Photo ID as a QEAA

+Besides the requirements laid down in Annex V of Regulation (EU) 2024/1183, when issuing a QEAA, the following requirements must be met:

 * **Issuer**: QEAA must be issued by a Qualified Trust Service Provider (QTSP).
 * **Identity Proofing**: The QTSP must verify the identity of the natural person to whom the QEAA is to be issued.
 * **Attribute Verification**: The QTSP must ensure with complete certainty the correctness and accuracy of the attested attributes of the person to whom the QEAA is issued.